Estimote/iOS-Indoor-SDK/README.md

     * AVFoundation.framework
     * MediaPlayer.framework
     * MessageUI.framework
+4. Go to "Build Settings", find "Other Linker Flags" and add `-lc++`.
-4. That's it!
+5. That's it!
 By this point, your project should compile successfully and you should be able to start using EstimoteIndoorLocationSDK.
-5. If you're coding in Swift, there's one more extra step necessary: to add a Bridging header file to expose Objective-C headers to Swift.
+6. If you're coding in Swift, there's one more extra step necessary: to add a Bridging header file to expose Objective-C headers to Swift.

    To do that first add a new file to the project - make it a `Header file` and call it `YourProjectName-Bridging-Header.h`.
 In this file you need to import the following EstimoteIndoorLocationSDK and EstimoteSDK headers: